 There are many other awards available to grade 12's that do not come through the school.
 We always recommend that students check scholarship websites, parents' workplaces, post-secondary institutions they are applying to and associations and organizations with which parents or grandparents are affiliated.

 III) Find a Match

 Some websites will match a student with a variety of awards in their database.
-Register online for this option at
+Register online for this option at:

-You received a bursary/scholarship, now what?
+You were awarded a bursary/scholarship, now what?

 1. Make sure to THANK you donors.
 At the bottom of your scholarship letter, you will see an address.
 Take the time to write and thank them once you have received your scholarship.

 Thank you for the scholarship.
 I am planning to pursue a career in teaching and will be attending UNBC in the fall.
 The funds will go towards paying tuition and books...etc.